Kleptography

 Kleptography is the study of stealing information securely and subliminally.
-The term was introduced by Adam Young and Moti Yung in the Proceedings of Advances in Cryptology—Crypto '96.
+The ideas were introduced by Adam Young and Moti Yung in the Proceedings of Advances in Cryptology – Crypto '96 and the term was coined in their EUROCRYPT '97 paper.
 Kleptography is a subfield of cryptovirology and is a natural extension of the theory of subliminal channels that was pioneered by Gus Simmons while at Sandia National Laboratory.
 A kleptographic backdoor is synonymously referred to as an asymmetric backdoor.
 Kleptography encompasses secure and covert communications through cryptosystems and cryptographic protocols.
 This is reminiscent of, but not the same as steganography that studies covert communications through graphics, video, digital audio data, and so forth.

 Kleptographic attack

 Meaning

 A kleptographic attack is an attack which uses asymmetric cryptography to implement a cryptographic backdoor.
 For example, one such attack could be to subtly modify how the public and private key pairs are generated by the cryptosystem so that the private key could be derived from the public key using the attacker's private key.
 In a well-designed attack, the outputs of the infected cryptosystem would be computationally indistinguishable from the outputs of the corresponding uninfected cryptosystem.
 If the infected cryptosystem is a black-box implementation such as a hardware security module, a smartcard, or a Trusted Platform Module, a successful attack could go completely unnoticed.

 A reverse engineer might be able to uncover a backdoor inserted by an attacker, and when it is a symmetric backdoor, even use it themself.
 However, by definition a kleptographic backdoor is asymmetric and the reverse-engineer cannot use it.
 A kleptographic attack (asymmetric backdoor) requires a private key known only to the attacker in order to use the backdoor.
 In this case, even if the reverse engineer was well-funded and gained complete knowledge of the backdoor, it would remain useless for them to extract the plaintext without the attacker's private key.